manybabies/manybabies.github.io/resources.md

 * [Wordbank](http://wordbank.stanford.edu/): An open database of children's vocabulary development.
 * [Peekbank](https://peekbank.stanford.edu/): A flexible and reproducible interface to developmental eyetracking datasets.

+***

-### Open source software
+### Open Source Software
 * [Julia](http://julialang.org/): A flexible dynamic language, appropriate for scientific and numerical computing, with performance comparable to traditional statically-typed languages.
 * [Open Sesame](https://osdoc.cogsci.nl/): Create experiments for psychology, neuroscience, and experimental economics.
 * [Psychopy](https://www.psychopy.org/) & [PyHab](https://github.com/jfkominsky/PyHab/): Create experiments in behavioral sciences (neuroscience, psychology, psychophysics, linguistics...).
 PyHab is especially developed to measure looking time and manage stimulus presentation for infant research.
 * [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/): A free software environment for statistical computing and graphics.

+***

-### Open Science
+### Open Science Resources
 * [Open Science Framework (OSF)](https://osf.io/): A free, open platform to support your research and enable collaboration.
   * [OSF - Metascience Collection](https://osf.io/collections/metascience/discover)
   * [OSF - Open Psychological Datasets](https://osf.io/th8ew/)
-* [Psychological Science Accelerator](https://psysciacc.org/): A globally distributed network of psychological science laboratories that coordinates data collection for democratically selected studies.
 * [StudySwap](https://osf.io/meetings/StudySwap/): A platform for interlab replication, collaboration, and research resource exchange.

+***

+### Partner Networks & Organizations
+* [Children Helping Science powered by Lookit](https://lookit.mit.edu/): A platform to connect developmental researchers with parents, and to host and run online experiments
+* [Psychological Science Accelerator](https://psysciacc.org/): A globally distributed network of psychological science laboratories that coordinates data collection for democratically selected studies
-* [ManyPrimates](https://manyprimates.github.io/): A project that aims to facilitate collaboration across study sites in primate cognition research.
+* [ManyPrimates](https://manyprimates.github.io/): A project that aims to facilitate collaboration across study sites in primate cognition research
+* [ManyDogs](https://manydogsproject.github.io/): An international consortium of researchers interested in Canine Science
+* [ManyBirds](http://themanybirds.com/): A multi-site collaborative Open Science approach that aims to provide new insight into the evolution of avian cognition and behavior through large-scale comparative studies
+* [ManyFishes](https://twitter.com/TheManyFishes): A large-scale collaborative project dedicated to comparative cognition and behavior in fishes
+* [Strengthening Democracy Challenge](https://www.strengtheningdemocracychallenge.org/): Crowdsourced challenge to bring academics, practitioners, and industry experts together in a collective effort to identify effective interventions to improve Americans' commitment to democratic principles of political engagement
+* [ABRIR](https://abrirpsy.org/): *Advancing Big-team Reproducible science through Increased Representation* is a working group that aims to diagnose the unique barriers to leadership & participation in Big-team/Open Science faced by researchers from LMICs (low-to-middle income countries)
+* [Canadian Reproducibility Network](https://carn-recar.ca/): A national peer-led consortium that aims to promote a healthy and vigorous Canadian research ecosystem where all outputs are trustworthy, rigorous, and reproducible